davidojedalopez/blog/posts/2017-07-13-hi-im-david-ojeda.md

 canonical_url: 'https://dev.to/david_ojeda/hi-im-david-ojeda'
 ---

-Hello everyone! ðŸ––ðŸ¼
+Hello everyone! 👋🏼

 I have been coding for around 2.5 years now; 1.5 of those just learning and building really small stuff, the rest actually working as a software developer.

 You can find me on Twitter as [@DavidOjedaL](https://twitter.com/DavidOjedaL).
-I usually post/retweet code related info, but lately have been getting into running too ðŸƒðŸ½ðŸ’¨
+I usually post/retweet code related info, but lately have been getting into running too 🏃🏻‍♂️.

-I live in Guadalajara, MÃ©xico ðŸ‡²ðŸ‡½
+I live in Guadalajara, México 🇲🇽.

 I work for Handy.
 We develop and maintain a sales workforce automation mobile and web application (also called Handy).
 We basically help companies sell more by providing visibility and control of sales operations, and tools for the sales people.